Add or Edit a Jive Server Source

 By default, the root community (also known as root space) is used.

-Content outside the starting community can be indexed if you select the following options in the Content to include section (see Content to include section):
+Content outside the starting community can be indexed thanks to the options in the Content to include section.

-Select to map the Everyone group in Jive to the Everyone group of the Email identity security provider.
+Check this box to map the Everyone group in Jive to the Everyone group of the Email security identity provider.

-The Jive account with Full Access permissions to the Jive instance.
+Enter the credentials of a Jive account with Full Access permissions to the Jive instance.
 See Source Credentials Leading Practices.